-I know the subject of taxation isn’t exactly an exciting subject to most of us, but it is an important one to understand and get right.
+I know the subject of taxation isn’t exactly an exciting subject to most of us, but it is important to understand the guidelines on registration and tax obligations for Filipino VAs and get it right.
 Having a good understanding of the VA tax obligations in the country where you plan on setting up as a freelancer is a great place to start for any budding VA.
-When you start up a VA business in the Philippines, the first thing that you really need to look into is ensuring that you are set up in a legit manner.
+When you start up a VA business in the Philippines, the first thing that you really need to look into is ensuring that you are set up in a legit manner and that means honoring the Tax obligations for Filipino VAs.
 If you are not set up through the taxation system properly it will lead to you having real problems down the line which are easily avoidable with a bit of time and effort in the beginning.

-What You Should Know About VA Tax Obligations and Registration
+What You Should Know About Tax Obligations for Philipino VAs

 Sole Proprietor or Professional